Qiskit/RFCs/0015-estimator-interface.md

 Here is why the [Detailed Design](#detailed-design) section suggests "transposing" the signature and using array-based arguments with broadcasting:

  1. Transposing the signature will make it obvious what the primitive intends to do with each circuit.
- 2. Transposing the signature will let us introduce and reason about the notion  "primitive unit of work", for which this RFC proposes the name "Primitives Unified Block - PUB".
+ 2. Transposing the signature will let us introduce and reason about the notion  "primitive unit of work", for which this RFC proposes the name "Primitives Unified Bloc - PUB".
  3. Array-based arguments will let users assign operational meaning to each axis (this axis is for twirling, that axis is for basis changes, etc.).
  4. Broadcasting rules will let users choose how to combine parameter value sets with observables in different ways, such as
     1. use one observable for all of N parameter value sets